solaechea/hcl_roles/README.md

 ## HCL Roles
-HCL Roles is a collection of Ansible roles designed to secure and prepare virtual machines (VMs) for use with SSL, configure services, and install dependencies.
-It is part of the STARTcloud ecosystem, working in conjunction with the Core Provisioner to automate the provisioning and configuration of VMs.
-This project enhances the security and functionality of VMs by providing a structured approach to role management and deployment.
+HCL Roles is a collection of Ansible roles designed to install HCL technologies such as Verse, Domino, Traveler, and Nomad.
+These roles are part of the STARTcloud ecosystem, working in conjunction with the Core Provisioner to automate the provisioning and configuration of VMs.
+This project streamlines the setup process for these technologies, ensuring a more efficient and manageable deployment.

 ## Key Features

 - **Role Management**: Offers a comprehensive set of Ansible roles for various aspects of VM preparation and configuration.
-- **SSL Preparation**: Automates the process of securing VMs with SSL certificates, ensuring secure communication.
+- **Technology Installation**: Automates the installation of proprietary technologies like Verse, Domino, Traveler, and Nomad, simplifying the deployment process.
 - **Service Configuration**: Simplifies the setup of necessary services on VMs, streamlining the deployment process.
 - **Dependency Installation**: Handles the installation of required dependencies, reducing manual setup efforts.

+### Including HCL Roles

 ### ~~Including HCL Roles~~